codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

     - Jenkins
     - github
     - docker
-categories:
-    - training
 abstract: The best configuration for Continuous Integration and Deployment that I have seen so far, explained in some details.
-alias: [/2019/02/21/state-of-the-art-jenkins-github-docker]
 ---

 ## Setting the stage

-For the last two years I've worked in a Node.js project using GitHub for source management, Jenkins for continuous integration, and a [custom built tool](https://mergermarket.github.io/cdflow/) based on Docker and Terraform for the deployment.
+For the last two years I've worked on a Node.js project using GitHub for source management, Jenkins for continuous integration, and a [custom built tool](https://mergermarket.github.io/cdflow/) based on Docker and Terraform for the deployment.

-We have done a few improvements to the configuration during this time and one of the change that I think had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.
+We have done a few improvements to the configuration during this time and one of the changes that I think had a positive impact was to run the CI pipeline on branches and to see the feedback in GitHub.

-Checking the outcome of the build before merging a PR prevents a lot of breakages due to tiny mistakes (forgot to run the linter, to add a given file, etc.).
-Later, once we started automating the update of dependencies (see [Taming dependabot]({{ site.baseurl }}{% post_url 2019-02-29-taming-dependabot %})), the feedback enabled a quicker and safer automation.
+Checking the outcome of the build before merging a PR prevented a lot of breakages due to tiny mistakes like forgetting to run the linter or to add a new file.
+Later, once we started automating the update of dependencies (see [Taming dependabot by Christopher Eyre]({{ site.baseurl }}/2019/02/29/taming-dependabot)), the feedback enabled a quicker and safer automation.

 From that experience comes the idea for this post: what is the ideal CI pipeline, for me, at this moment in time?